Growing Up! How to Grow Vertically in Your Garden

 1. Make a Living Wall

-One easy way to make a vertical garden in an attractive way is a trellis panel secured onto the wall to support a range of pots planted with herbs, vegetables and flowers.
+One easy way to make an attractive vertical garden is to secure a trellis panel onto the wall to support a variety of pots planted with herbs, vegetables, and flowers.

-Choose an appropriate-sized panel then give it a coat of wood stain or paint to protect it and help it stand out.
-Drill holes into the wall with a masonry drill bit, line them with wall anchors or rawlplugs, then screw in a suitable strong L-shaped hook.
+Choose an appropriate-sized panel, and then give it a coat of wood stain or paint to protect it and help it stand out.
+Drill holes into the wall with a masonry drill bit, line them with wall anchors or rawl plugs, then screw in a suitable strong L-shaped hook.
 Our panel below uses three.
-Check that the hooks are level and evenly spaced then hang up your panel.
+Check that the hooks are level and evenly spaced, and then hang up your panel.

 trellis-plants-shutterstock_565656292_full_width.jpg

-Don’t forget to keep plants watered so they don’t dry out.
-Harvest regularly and resow, replant or reconfigure your display as needed.
+Remember to water plants so they don’t dry out.
+Harvest regularly and resow, replant, or reconfigure your display as needed.

 vertical-vegetables-shutterstock_1104808583_full_width.jpg